 8. In Your Opinion, What Is the Best Way to Motivate a Nurse to Perform at their Best?

-You can answer this question in one of two ways.
+You can answer this nursing interview question in one of two ways.
 Consider sharing what motivates you.
 What helps you thrive in a working environment?
 Is it the number of professional development opportunities offered?
 Is it the advanced technologies adopted to help make jobs easier?
 Be open and share what conveniences or joys get to you perform your best every day.

 The second option is for you to describe a time in which you’ve motivated a co-worker to do better.
 We all have days we fall short and struggle — what have you done in the past to encourage others?
 Did you cover and allow someone 10 more minutes of break?
 Did you do a few extra tasks to take a bit off their plate?
 Either route you go, you’ll want to mention the importance of self-care and stress management.
 As a nurse, you face many battles, the employer will want to know that you are prepared to conquer.

 9. How Would You Handle a Disease Outbreak?

 While not always considered common in nursing interview questions, this one is popping up more frequently.
 Nurses must be able to adapt and even thrive in unique situations.
 Each day of work will look different from the last — be sure to communicate that you are down for the challenge.
 As a nurse, being committed to the job means long shifts, high stress, inconsistent environments, and putting the care of your patient first.

 10. Why Are You Transitioning Out of Your Current Position?

 This is a tough one.
 You’ll want to be careful to keep the conversation positive.
 Do not use this time to spread rumors or place blame.
 What you will want to do is highlight lessons learned, your desire for growth, and your ability to commit.
 Making a move from one job to another isn’t easy.
 As new policies, procedures, and environments are introduced, employers will want to know that you learn quickly!